Product

 By mapping data sources, types, and flows, you comprehensively understand your data landscape, uncovering hidden connections and risks.

-In this article, you'll learn how data mapping helps optimize data usage, protect clients' data, and ensure regulatory compliance (GDPR, CCPA, and others).
+In this article, you'll learn how data mapping helps optimize data usage, protect clients' data, and ensures regulatory compliance (GDPR, CCPA, and others).

 Let's get started!